ray-97/tragents/README.md

 We have identified areas for further R&D.
 The next steps in our roadmap are to:
 - Data collection and tuning via LangSmith and human feedback
+- Implementation of long term memory for cross session usage

 still researching on the following:
 - https://xrpl.org/docs